 What’s the difference between an alpha reader and a beta reader?

-The difference between alpha reader vs. beta reader is that your alpha readers are the very first people to ever set eyes on your manuscript, when it’s still in the developmental stage.
+The difference between alpha reader vs. beta reader is that your alpha readers is the first person to ever set eyes on your manuscript, when it’s still in the developmental stage.
 They’ll usually be someone who knows a little about the craft of writing, and who can help identify glaring plot holes and inconsistencies in your story.

 What’s the difference between an editor and a beta reader?

 An editor is valuable because of their professional experience in understanding and manipulating the layers of story.
-A beta reader is valuable as a kind of general member of your audience, and their experience as a human being who loves to read.
+A beta reader is valuable during your “beta testing” stage as a kind of general member of your audience, and their experience as a human being who loves to read.

 How many beta readers do you need?